Causes of the Great Recession: Subprime lending

 In addition to easy credit conditions, there is evidence that both competitive pressures and some government regulations contributed to an increase in the amount of subprime lending during the years preceding the crisis.
 Major U.S. investment banks and, to a lesser extent, government-sponsored enterprises like Fannie Mae played an important role in the expansion of higher-risk lending.

 The term subprime refers to the credit quality of particular borrowers, who have weakened credit histories at a greater risk of loan default than prime borrowers.
 The value of U.S. subprime mortgages was estimated at $1.3 trillion as of March 2007, with over 7.5 million first-lien subprime mortgages outstanding.

-Subprime mortgages remained below 10% of all mortgage originations until 2004, when they spiked to nearly 20% and remained there through the 2005-2006 peak of the United States housing bubble.
+Subprime mortgages remained below 10% of all mortgage originations until 2004, when they spiked to nearly 20% and remained there through the 2005–2006 peak of the United States housing bubble.
 A proximate event to this increase was the April 2004 decision by the U.S. Securities and Exchange Commission (SEC) to relax the net capital rule, which encouraged the largest five investment banks to dramatically increase their financial leverage and aggressively expand their issuance of mortgage-backed securities.
-Subprime mortgage payment delinquency rates remained in the 10-15% range from 1998 to 2006, then began to increase rapidly, rising to 25% by early 2008.
+Subprime mortgage payment delinquency rates remained in the 10–15% range from 1998 to 2006, then began to increase rapidly, rising to 25% by early 2008.

 Mortgage underwriting

 In addition to considering higher-risk borrowers, lenders offered increasingly risky loan options and borrowing incentives.

 Mortgage underwriting standards declined gradually during the boom period, particularly from 2004 to 2007.
 The use of automated loan approvals let loans be made without appropriate review and documentation.
 In 2007, 40% of all subprime loans resulted from automated underwriting.
 The chairman of the Mortgage Bankers Association claimed that mortgage brokers, while profiting from the home loan boom, did not do enough to examine whether borrowers could repay.
 Mortgage fraud by lenders and borrowers increased enormously.
 Adverse selection in low-to-no documentation loans can account for a substantial fraction of losses on home foreclosures between 2007 and 2012.

 A study by analysts at the Federal Reserve Bank of Cleveland found that the average difference between subprime and prime mortgage interest rates (the "subprime markup") declined significantly between 2001 and 2007.
 The quality of loans originated also worsened gradually during that period.
 The combination of declining risk premia and credit standards is common to boom and bust credit cycles.
-The authors also concluded that the decline in underwriting standards did not directly trigger the crisis, because the gradual changes in standards did not statistically account for the large difference in default rates for subprime mortgages issued between 2001-2005 (which had a 10% default rate within one year of origination) and 2006-2007 (which had a 20% rate).
+The authors also concluded that the decline in underwriting standards did not directly trigger the crisis, because the gradual changes in standards did not statistically account for the large difference in default rates for subprime mortgages issued between 2001 and 2005 (which had a 10% default rate within one year of origination) and 2006–2007 (which had a 20% rate).
 In other words, standards gradually declined but defaults suddenly jumped.
 Furthermore, the authors argued that the trend in worsening loan quality was harder to detect with rising housing prices, as more refinancing options were available, keeping the default rate lower.